mwilliamson/mammoth-wordpress-plugin/readme.txt

 * Allow MAMMOTH_OPTIONS to override idPrefix.

+* Update mammoth.js to 1.4.0.
+This includes improved handling of hyperlinks, and converts table headers into thead elements.

 = 1.5.0 =

 * Handle unsuccessful image uploads where the HTTP request succeeds, but WordPress rejects the file.
 Fixes an issue where documents with EMF images couldn't be imported.

 * Update mammoth.js to 1.3.2.
 This includes a fix for documents where images are referenced by a URI relative to the base URI.